Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Edward Hopper's "Early Sunday Morning".| ©Daniel Kelly

-The Whitney Museum is made up of more than 21,000 pieces created by more than 3,000 artists and is especially designed to attract a young-spirited public.
+When booking your ticket to the Whitney Museum, keep in mind that it consists of more than 21,000 pieces created by more than 3,000 artists and is specially designed to appeal to a young-spirited audience.
 It has several floors among which are distributed the temporary exhibitions and the permanent collection, in addition to the own collection of the founder Gertrude Vanderbilt Whitney.

 In the museum you can find the best collection of paintings by Edward Hopper, famous for his portraits of loneliness in American life, whose legacy when he died was donated to this institution.
 Also on display are works by Andy Warhol, Peggy Bacon, Jackson Pollock, Basquiat, George Bellows and Stuart Davis, among many others.